Apple Butter Recipe For Canning (Stovetop)

 Canning Apple Butter…

-Fill your water bath canner with enough water to cover your jars by about an inch.
+Step six – prep for canning.
+Fill the water bath canner with enough water to cover the jars by about an inch.
+Place it on the stovetop and turn the heat to high.
+Bring the water to a rolling boil.

-Then, lower the rack into the boiling water, cover the pot, and process half-pint and pint jars for 5 minutes and quart jars for 10 minutes.
+Step seven – process.
+Place the filled jars on the elevated rack of the water bath canner and slowly lower the rack into the boiling water.
+Cover the pot, and process half-pint and pint jars for 5 minutes and quart jars for 10 minutes.

 If you live in an altitude above 1000 feet in elevation, adjust your processing time according to the table above.